UTS-eResearch/data_directory_cataloger/USAGE.md

     for f in `find . -mindepth 2 -maxdepth 2 -name README.yaml`; do sed -i -e 's/^Minimum retention period:.*$//' -e '/^$/d' $f;  done

-Place this into a bash script (e.g. `remove_field.sh`) and make it executable and run that.
+Place this into a bash script (e.g. `ddc_field_remove.sh`) and make it executable and run that.
 Its been modified so its easier to reuse another time.
 Note double quotes to allow variable interpolation in the first sed replace.

     #!/bin/bash
     # Remove a line from all README.yaml files in the immediate subdirectories.

-    # Set the variable replace to the full field name that you wish to be removed.
+    # Set the variable replace to the field name that you wish to be removed,
+    # upto and including the ':'.
     replace='Minimum retention period:'

     files=$(find . -mindepth 2 -maxdepth 2 -name README.yaml)
     for f in $files; do
         sed -i -e "s/^${replace}.*$//" -e '/^$/d' $f done

 There should be no output if all goes OK.
+No harm done if you accidentally run it again, nothing will be changed.

-    $ ./remove_field.sh
+    $ ./ddc_field_remove.sh
     $

 Now just repeat the command that printed the READMEs and check they all look OK.

     $ for f in `find . -maxdepth 2 -name README.yaml`; do echo -n "$f  "; cat $f | grep retention || echo ''; done

 If you are certain that all is OK then you can now remove the `README_backups.tar`.